There was an error with your log in

 • An experienced, local hiking guide with extensive knowledge of the area

-• A 6-day hiking and backpacking adventure in the Hornstrandir Nature Reserve
+• 4 or 6-day backpacking adventure in Hornstrandir Nature Reserve

 • All meals during the adventure

-• All camping gear (except sleeping bag and pad)
+• All camping gear (apart from sleeping bag and pad)

 • Transportation to and from Ísafjörður